schwunder/guided-meditation/notes/features.md

 - Activity: Close the day with stillness, prayer, or a few silent breaths; integrate what you learned
 - Potential checkpoints: Starry Night Vigil (evening stillness), Rooftop Meditators (contemplation), choice between Sun Spiral Overlook or Lakeside Overlook (peaceful integration)

-Each sequence will use the chakra-specific color theming (via CSS custom properties) and incorporate transitions between checkpoints, creating a cohesive daily meditation journey that aligns with the chakra's affirmation and activity focus.
+Each sequence will use the chakra-specific color theming (via CSS custom properties in inline styles) and incorporate transitions between checkpoints, creating a cohesive daily meditation journey that aligns with the chakra's affirmation and activity focus.

 ## Potential Future Sequences

-Based on available checkpoint metadata, the following sequences could be generated as standalone HTML components:
+Based on available checkpoint metadata, the following sequences could be generated as standalone `<section data-sequence-id>` blocks within `index.html`:

 ### Meditation Journey Sequences